MicrosoftDocs/power-automate-docs/articles/customer-managed-keys.md

 You can leverage [PowerShell commands](#powershell-commands) to identify such flows and protect them with CMKs.

-## Protect flows that continue to be protected by Microsoft Managed Keys
+## Protect flows that continue to be protected by MMK

 The following categories of flows continue to be protected by MMK after applying the Enterprise policy.
 Follow the instructions to protect the flows by CMK.